 -

-For the deep eye able to see, the caves are screams, I like the noise of all the caves.
-The caves are for me places of beliefs and trances.
-Deep in our collective imagination, these caves shelter monsters, brigands and, even more clearly, the very gates of hell.
-I hope that these fantastic spaces, produced by the time inside the mountain, have served the construction of the stories that carried the first artistic traces.
-I glimpse their authors, how they inspired them and in what kind of altered consciousness it took them.
+For the deep eye that sees, dens are cries, I love how all caves sound.
+For me, the caves are places of beliefs and trances.
+Deep inside our collective imagination, these caves shelter monsters, brigands and, even more clearly, the very doors of hell.
+I wish these fantastic spaces, burrowed by time inside the mountain, were the tools used to build the stories bearing the first artistic traces.
+I can glimpse their authors, how they were inspired by them and into what kind of altered state of consciousness all this carried them away.
 I travel inside my body.
-I search for the origin of spirituality in my unconscious.
-I meet an asymmetrical part of the brain, called the pineal gland.
-Among other qualities, the latter tells me that it has the strange function of secreting DMT, the chemical substance at the base of the psychedelic trance trips of the Ayahuasca ceremonies.
-I then see these men again, making paintings in the caves.
-They know this trip.
-They turn to ask me how many of the beliefs that depend on these substances still hold true today.
-They confide in me: the one who speaks in original images expresses himself, in short, through thousands of voices.
+At the edge of my unconscious, I look for the origin of spirituality.
+I get acquainted with it in an asymmetrical part of the brain, called the pineal gland.
+Among other qualities, the pineal gland tells me that it has the weird function of secreting DMT, the chemical compound behind the psychedelic trance journeys of Ayahuasca ceremonies.
+I then see these men anew, making paintings in the caves.
+They know this journey.
+They turn to ask me how many beliefs engendered by these substances still hold true today.
+They confide in me: he who speaks in the original image expresses himself, in a nutshell, through thousands of voices.

 -